 If you are interested in the world of trading and its history, you can probably name some well-known successful investors.
-Warren Buffett, George Soros, Abigail Johnson — all these names seem so distant: yes, they succeeded, but what is in it for you?
-You may feel confused and be discouraged, not knowing where to start and what to do.
-But instead of giving into this overwhelming feeling, read this article, learn about the differences between experienced and novice traders and use this knowledge to your advantage.
+Warren Buffett, George Soros, Benjamin Graham — all these names seem so distant: yes, they were successful, but what does this have to do with you?
+You may feel confused and even discouraged, not knowing where to start and what to do.
+But instead of giving in to this overwhelming feeling, read this article, learn what experienced and novice traders do and use this knowledge to enhance your strategies.

 The success of the great investors is, without doubt, a phenomenal thing, but there are always similarities between successful people.
 What is it that they do right?
-What makes the great investors so great and is there a secret they know that you do not?
-How can you use their success in your favour?
+What makes great investors so great and is there a secret they know that you do not?
+How can you use their success in your own strategies?
 Let’s break it down.

 1) Successful people value education

-Good education starts from a young age, but it does not stop there.
-You need to continue learning throughout your whole life.
+Quality education starts from a young age, but it does not stop there.
+You need to continue learning throughout your entire life.
 When it comes to trading, and it has been said many times before, learning is the key.
 A mindful approach is not possible without a good knowledge base.

-Investors that succeeded always have a story to tell and it often involves a period in their lives where they acquired knowledge, read books, studied economics and did a lot to get where they are now.
-Do not overlook this step and remember that you will need to climb the ladder to be at the top.
+Successful investors always have a story to tell and it often involves a period in their lives when they acquired knowledge, read books, studied economics and did a lot to get where they are now.
+Do not overlook this step and remember that you need to climb the ladder to be at the top.

 2) Experienced traders learn from mistakes

 Everybody makes mistakes, wrong choices, bad decisions.
-It can happen for many reasons, and the mistake is not what is important.
-The most important thing here is your reaction.
-Many novice traders, having experienced an unfavourable outcome, often get emotional and give up in the end.
-Experienced investors use their mistakes as valuable lessons.
+It can happen for many reasons.
+The mistake itself is not that important (if you trade according to the risk management guidelines).
+What is important is your reaction to it.
+Lots of novice traders often get emotional and give up after experiencing an unfavourable outcome.
+Experienced investors view their mistakes as valuable lessons.

 3) Experienced investors do not rush